 The revolution will come from the floor.

-Designed to be powered by a standard 9V guitar pedal supply, Sonicsmith is planning to release 3 products that harness the power of the ACO chips.
+Designed to be powered by a standard 9V guitar pedal supply, Sonicsmith has released 2 products that harness the power of the ACO chips.
 These products connect the Chip Music world with a wider audience, from professional musicians/producers working in studio environments to live instrumentalists in genres from rock to classical music.
-It can be powered right alongside other guitar pedals from an internal battery or from a standard 9V supply.
-It’s the first time analog audio will get such direct communication to the analog synth CV in such a convenient way.
+They can be powered right alongside other guitar pedals from an internal battery or from a standard 9V supply.
+It’s the first time analog audio can get such direct communication to the analog synth CV in such a convenient way.

 For live jams or for the studio